-Congratulation John Senden.
-Winner of the 2014 Valspar Championship presented by BB&T.
+Congratulations to John Senden, winner of the 2014 Valspar Championship presented by BB&T!

 “One of the best I’ve played in America.
 It’s very difficult.
 You have to hit a lot of good tee shots.” - Martin Kaymer

-Innisbrook’s Copperhead Course hosted the PGA TOUR’s Valspar Championship presented by BB&T, an official 72-hole event.
+Innisbrook’s Copperhead Course is home to the PGA TOUR’s Valspar Championship presented by BB&T, an official 72-hole event.
 Held in March, the event featured 156 PGA TOUR golfers, with proceeds from ticket sales benefiting area charities through the Championship’s Birdies for Tampa Bay Charities program.

 25 Years at Innisbrook | #25Innisbrook

 The 2014 Valspar Championship presented by BB&T marks the 25th year of PGA TOUR golf at Innisbrook.
 We are marking a quarter century of championship competition with a special memory from those 25.
 Share in the excitement and the memories with us by using #25Innisbrook.

 HALL OF FAMERS